Katsarski/northern_tech_git_task/README.md

 ## Running the Tests

-To run the tests locally, follow these steps:
+To run the tests locally, follow these steps: (Tests are also integrated into GitHub Actions and run can be triggered manually from there to run in a CI/CD manner - Action/Workflow is called `Tests`):

 1. Clone the repository:
    ```sh